 Take as an example a hypothetical policy requirement by Botswana Federation of Trade Unions (BFTU) or Botswana Confederation of Commerce Industry and Manpower (BOCCIM) and or a private commercial bank that it can only recruit into its staff, only black people, or even more dramatically, only people of a particular tribe.
-Both BFTU, BOCCIM and or a private commercial bank are private organizations, in the sense that they are not organs of the State in the classic sense and or in the manner I defined the organs of the State earlier, or are they statutory bodies.
+Both BFTU, BOCCIM and or private commercial bank are private organizations, in the sense that they are not organs of the state in the classic sense and or in the manner I defined the organs of the state earlier, or are they statutory bodies.

 Can it be said that this policy requirement is not liable to be struck out on the basis that it is discriminatory, because the three organizations are private?
 I do not think so.

-Having found that the constitution is applicable to the respondent, I must now address the question whether the fact that the applicant was dismissed for refusing to undergo and an HIV test (as I have found) violates any of her constitutional rights.
+Having found that the constitution is applicable to the Respondent, I must now address the question whether the fact that the Applicant was dismissed for refusing to undergo and an HIV test (as I have found) violates any of her constitutional rights.

-The applicant contends that the requirement to undergo an HIV test violated the applicant's right to privacy as contemplated by s 9(1) of the Constitution of Botswana and that to terminate a person's contract of employment because the person (applicant) has refused to undergo an HIV/AIDS test constitutes denial of equal protection of the law contrary to s 3 of the constitution.
+The Applicant contends that the requirement to undergo an HIV test violated the Applicant's right to privacy as contemplated by Section 9(1) of the Constitution of Botswana and that to terminate a person's contract of employment because the person (Applicant) has refused to undergo an HIV/AIDS test constitutes denial of equal protection of the law contrary to Section 3 of the Constitution.

-The applicant also argues that the conduct of the respondent aforesaid constitutes unfair discrimination contrary to s 15(2) of the constitution.
+The Applicant also argues that the conduct of the Respondent aforesaid constitutes unfair discrimination contrary to section 15(2) of the Constitution.

-Further, the applicant contends that the conduct of the respondent of requiring the applicant to undergo compulsory HIV testing without offering counseling constitutes inhuman and degrading treatment contrary to s 7(1) of the Constitution.
+Further, the Applicant contends that the conduct of the Respondent of requiring the Applicant to undergo compulsory HIV testing without offering counseling constitutes inhuman and degrading treatment contrary to Section 7(1) of the Constitution.

-In my mind, and notwithstanding that the applicant alleged a violation of a number of rights alluded to above, the central issue that the court has to determine, is whether, the conduct of the respondent of dismissing the applicant for refusing to undergo an HIV test is inconsistent and or in violation of any of the provisions of the Bill of Rights.
+In my mind, and notwithstanding that the Applicant alleged a violation of a number of rights alluded to above, the central issue that the Court has to determine, is whether, the conduct of the Respondent of dismissing the Applicant for refusing to undergo an HIV test is inconsistent and or in violation of any of the provisions of the bill of rights.

 However, and for convenience, it may be helpful to address specifically the issue of the specific rights alleged to have been violated.
-Essentially, the applicant alleges violation of the right to privacy, discrimination, the right to liberty and the right not to be subjected to inhuman and degrading treatment.
+Essentially, the Applicant alleges violation of the right to privacy, discrimination, the right to liberty and the right not to be subjected to inhuman and degrading treatment.
 I propose to address the above seriatim.